 the large panel and edit the interface settings as needed.

-Click Add Protocol on the row of the new
+Click Add Funtion on the row of the new interface.

-the large panel and edit the protocol settings as needed.
+Select the new function and edit the function settings as needed in the window

 Open the Register Groups tab of the